ekernf01/rlookc/vignettes/vignette_knockoff_generation.md

 ```

 Grouped knockoffs are much less correlated with the original features.
 Power will be correspondingly higher.
-You can see it in the joint
+You can see this in the joint
-correlation matrix.
-Check the values off the diagonal but parallel to
+correlation matrix in the values that are off the diagonal but parallel to
 it.

 ``` r